Graylag's History

 Restoration under Carl Wallman

-In 1995, after 25 years raising Angus cattle in neighboring Northwood, NH, Carl Wallman bought a 50-acre parcel of beautiful woodlands central to the former Camp Graylag.
+In 1995, after 25 years raising Angus cattle in neighboring Northwood, NH, Carl Wallman bought the 50-acre parcel of beautiful woodlands central to the former Camp Graylag.
 Carl was born and raised in New York City.
 His parents had immigrated to New York as young people, leaving Russia and Poland, where they were forbidden to own land, so land ownership was especially meaningful to him.

 As Carl became more familiar with the Graylag terrain, trees, plants, and animals, he began to add gardens, mark trails in the woods, and thin trees, following the contours of the land.
 He added some other parcels of the original camp to the property, began to fix up some of the buildings and tear down others, and started to encourage and protect the plants native to New Hampshire.